What Good PSLE Math Revision Looks Like (vs What Most Students Actually Do)

 Targeting the right topics

 The most valuable thing a parent can do is keep a running list of topics where wrong answers cluster.
 Not individual questions — topics.
 If a child gets fraction problems wrong three weeks in a row, that is a signal.
 The next revision session should start with fractions, not wherever the assessment book falls open.
+The error log described above is the tool that makes this actionable — it replaces intuition with data.

 The Most Important Thing to Do With Wrong Answers